goossens/ObjectTalk/docs/reference/Function.md

 definition must have a first parameter that refers to the object.
 ObjectTalk does not care if you call that first member self, this or anything else.
-You can also see in the example that methods (member functions) can be declared in a traditional way are a lambda assignments.
+You can also see in the example that methods (member functions) can be declared in a traditional way or as lambda assignments.

 	object.test(p1, p2); becomes test(object, p1, p2);